bluffingo/OpenSB/COMPATIBILITY.md

-# Qobo Usage Compatibility
+# openSB Usage Compatibility

-We recommend following these system and software requirements for a smooth experience on using Qobo.
+We recommend following these system and software requirements for a smooth experience on using openSB.

 ## Bare minimum